Vindexus/PoweredByHeresy/game/github/assassin.md

 ## Stats

-Your starting Max Wounds is +T
+Your starting Max Wounds is 4+T

-Your load is +S.
+Your load is 5+S.

 ## Look